4awpawz/buster/README.md

 ### restore
 `buster restore [options] <ods>`

-Restores the project back to its *original state* using files identified by the operational directive's input.
+Restores the project back to its *original state* .

 >__*Important*__ for *restore* to work, you must provide the same *ignored option files list* and the same *operational directives list* used to run the *bust* command.